 Yes, it does.
 Animals, especially dogs, don’t love the sound of rain… Some dogs even become easily irritable and aggressive when it rains.
 The good news, however, is that animals can be trained to love the sound of rain.

-If your pet gets anxious, nervous when it rains, you can change that by taking him or her out in the rain and engaging in the outdoor activities he/she likes most.
+If your pet gets anxious, or nervous when it rains, you can change that by taking him or her out in the rain and engaging in the outdoor activities he/she likes most.
 He/she will gradually start enjoying the rain and its sounds.